kmahelona/ipython_notebook_goodies/README.md

 1. Table of Contents
 --------------------

 Make a table of contents for your notebook.
-Uses <headings> to buil TOC, and provides anchors (added where needed).
+Uses headings (e.g. H1, H2, etc.) to build TOC, and provides anchors (added where needed).

 **Usage:** Include the following at the top of your notebook: